Creating a New Student Position

 Periodically, a department may need to hire a student employee for a new position.
 Before hiring, that department must create a job description for the new position, which must then be approved through the Student Employment Office.
 In most cases the process is very simple:

-- Make sure there is enough money in your budget to pay a new student employee at least $8.00 an hour (depending on the job) for the duration of their employment.
+- Review your budget to ensure you would be able to pay a new student employee or employees the minimum wage of $9.00 an hour or higher depending on the job for the duration of their employment.

-- Develop a job description including the hiring department, job’s location, duration, contact person, and how to apply, as well as the required applicant qualifications, duties, and responsibilities.
-Be thorough and detailed in order that students will know of the expectations.
+- Develop a job description including the hiring department, job’s location, duration, contact person, and application process, in addtion to the standard applicant qualifications, duties, and responsibilities.
+Be thorough with the details in order that students will know of the expectations.
 E-mail this job description to Debra Lively of the Student Employment Office at DebraLively@pointloma.edu for review.

-- If after the review, it is determined that the position is a Level 1 minimum wage position, the job may be posted without further discussion.
+- If the Office of Student Employment determines that the position is a Level 1 paying minimum wage, the job may be posted without further discussion.

 However, there are some jobs that require special skills, training, or experience and may warrant a higher pay level.
-In these instances:
+You will be notified immediately if it appears that the job will warrant a pay rate higher than minimum wage.

 - Steps 1 and 2 from above will be followed.

-- The job description in question will be compared with other jobs already in place on campus and tentatively assign it a comparable pay rate.
-(You will be notified immediately if it appears that the job will warrant a pay rate higher than minimum wage.)
+- The job description in question will be compared with other positions already in place on campus and tentatively assign it a comparable pay rate.

-- The job and proposed pay level will be discussed with management for final approval.
-If approved, the job may now be posted.
+- The position and proposed pay level will be discussed with management for final approval.
+If approved, you will be contacted and the position may now be posted.

 The Student Employment Office offers a “temp service” to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
 The Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
 The Student Employment Office maintains a bulk voice mail list for these students.
 Simply contact us with your temporary employment need and we will pass the information along to the Work Corps.
 The students who are interested in working for the project will be asked to contact you directly regarding the job.